Code42Cate/News-Aggregator/README.md

 If you need inspiration, take a look at the existing scrapers.
 Some use RSS Feeds [wired_scraper.py](scraper/wired_scraper.py), some json ([reddit_scraper.py](scraper/reddit_scraper.py)) and the others beautifulsoup.
 AND please, if you do more than 1 request, make it asynchronously Before you push, make sure they work with the provided unit tests!:)

+## Testing

+This project is using pyunit for unit tests.
+Go into the root directory of this project and run:

+`python3 -m unittest discover`